 So, if the capsule is charge, then as the diaphragm moves, a mic signal will be outputted!

-To the left is a picture of a Neumann K67 condenser capsule.
-Yet another legendary dual-diaphragm (multi-pattern) capsule that has been developed and integrated in plenty of high-quality microphones.
+Below is a picture of a Neumann K67 condenser capsule.
+Yet another legendary dual-diaphragm (multi-pattern) capsule that has been developed and integrated into plenty of high-quality microphones.

 The K67 capsule was designed with polyester-film diaphragms and is centre-terminated.
 It is perhaps the most copied studio microphone capsule today.